lookupdaily/Notes-ES6/README.md

-# Recipe Notes App ES6
+# Recipe Notebook

 This is a simple notes app created in ES6, so I can learn how to set up and run a project in ES6.
 I will be using Test Driven Development, using Jest.

+Once I have built a basic Notes App I will be adding additional features to create an easy-to-use Recipe Notebook.

 Documenting my steps below, so I can easily refer back.
 Feel free to clone and have a look around.